 Abisko was ranked 130 on the Top 500 list published June 2012.

-Abisko runs Ubuntu Linux.
+Abisko runs Ubuntu 12.04 (Precise Pangolin).
 It has PathScale, Intel, Portland Group, and GNU compiler suites installed, as well as MPI libraries.
 It has a large host of software applications and numerical libraries installed as well.

 "HPC2N is of course more attractive to our users and also our own research in parallel algorithm and software design gets more impact when we develop in pace with the technology evolution.
 For all researchers, it gives the possibility to study even more complex and large-scale computational problems in various fields."